 Once your fighter’s health dips below 20%, they’ll enter Rage mode.
 In this mode, you can either do a Rage Art or a Rage Drive.

 The former is a special move that does a lot of damage (provided your opponent hasn’t blocked them), while the latter are complex moves used as combo starters, or defensive bolsters to whittle away your opponent’s health.

 4. Don’t Be Afraid To Challenge Other People

-With the tier list as a primary reference and some of the tips to guide you, you’ll be ready to start your journey to the top of the Tekken 7 leaderboards.
+If you look at the tier list and the tips in this guide as a primary reference, you’ll be ready to start your journey to the top of the Tekken 7 leaderboards.